-Refer to the Credit for Prior Learning section of this catalog for more information.
+Refer to the Credit for Prior Learning section of this catalog for more information, or call SCC, 509-533-8215 or SFCC, 509-533-3525.

 COLLEGE IN THE HIGH SCHOOL

 College in the High School permits students to earn college credits for certain classes that are taught at the high school.
 These select classes are college-level courses taught by high school instructors who are mentored by college instructors.
 The curriculum is college level, and courses are designed by college instructors.
 Therefore, students receive both high school and college credit for these classes.
 This program is only offered in high schools that have signed agreements for such programs and have approved teachers.